 Helping the body readjust

-By activating specific acupuncture points at the right time, we can help guide our body into this new rhythm.
-For each internal organ there is a constellation of points that appear on the body surface.
+By activating specific acupuncture points at the right time according to the Chinese horary clock, we can help guide our body into this new rhythm.
+For each internal organ, there is a constellation of points that appear on the body surface along a meridian.
 These are the points that are stimulated in acupuncture and oriental massage.
-By selecting the point that influences the organ at the right time, known as its horary point, you can encourage the timing of the flow of Qi to reset itself.
+By selecting the point that influences the organ at the right time according to the Chinese Medicine 24 hour meridian clock, known as its horary point, you can encourage the timing of the flow of Qi to reset itself.